 - A cover letter (please include a short description of the book, a timeline for completion, the contribution it will make to your field, and please disclose any internal or external funding that supports this book project and/or any other course releases you have to research and/or write the book,

 - The advance contract or letter of interest from the publisher, and

 - A CV

 A short letter of support from the faculty member’s supervisor (e.g., department chair) should be submitted separately by the supervisor.
 This letter should include an explanation of why this support is necessary at this time as well as an agreement to use the course release funds for replacement instruction.
+In the case of an NTT or Clinical faculty application, the supervisor’s letter should specify workload expectations and faculty’s primary workload for evaluation.
 Please note that if the faculty member is on a joint appointment, the letter must come from the chair of the department from which the course release will be taken.
 However, the letter should indicate that both department chairs are aware of the course release request.

 The PDF of required items as well as the support letter should be sent to Brooke Hartman with subject line “Provost Book Support Program” by February 1 (for teaching release in fall) or September 1 (for teaching release in spring)

 If granted, the Provost’s Office will provide the department with $7,500 for teaching replacement of one course.
 In the case of a clinical faculty, instead of requesting a course release, with approval from their supervisor, they may request the $7,500 for clinical replacement costs, for clinical work equal to one 3-credit course.